Finding your perfect home? These are the 10 different types of houses in Malaysia you should know!

+This is one of the more uncommon types of houses in Malaysia.
 A shophouse is a type of single-unit property serving both as a residence and a commercial business that is two or three-storey high within a commercial area.
 They are usually built in a row in adjacent order, side by side along a street.

 The ground floor units are often used for mercantile activities such as for F&B or retail outlets.
 The upper floors are often used as the shop owner’s residence or as dormitories for their staff.